 Prescribed particulars must be filed at Companies House in a variety of situations, including:

 Whilst the prescribed particulars are outlined in the articles, any company with varied or complex share rights must provide a summary of these rights in every statement of capital.
-You cannot simply refer Companies House to the articles.
+You cannot simply request that Companies House refers to the articles.

 What voting rights are attached to ordinary shares?

-The rights are outlined by the prescribed particulars.
+Voting rights are outlined by the prescribed particulars.
 These rights can vary considerably.
-For most companies, however (the majority of which adopt Model Articles from Companies House), an ordinary share will carry one vote.
-This enables the holder to cast a single vote at general meetings for every one he or she owns.
+For most companies, however (the majority of which adopt Model Articles from Companies House), ordinary shares will carry one vote each.
+This enables members to cast a single vote at general meetings for every share they own.
 Therefore, members who own multiple shares will have more voting power than those who own fewer.

 Can I issue shares without voting rights?

-It is possible to issue different classes during and after company formation, provided your Articles allow for it.
+It is possible to issue different share classes during and after company formation, provided the articles allow for it.

 What is a statement of capital?

-Other changes which will require a statement of capital include:
+Other changes that require a statement of capital include:

-For each class, the following details should be included in a statement of capital:
+For each share class, the following details should be included in a statement of capital:

 Keeping a record of company shareholdings

 Limited companies must keep a record of all issued shares and the people who own them.
 The details of the first members and the shares they have taken will be recorded in the memorandum of association and statement of capital.
 This information is registered at Companies House and placed on public record.
-Companies must also record this information in their statutory records at their registered office or SAIL address.
+Companies must also record this information in their statutory register, which should be kept at their registered office or SAIL address.

 Any members who join a company after incorporation should be given a share certificate.
 The company should keep a copy of these certificates.
 Members’ details must also be added to the statutory register of members and the PSC register (if applicable).

-When existing shares are transferred from one person to another, a stock transfer form should be completed, member approval should be sought (if required), and the board should resolve to accept the transfer.
-A copy of this form should be maintained with the company’s statutory records.
+When existing company shares are transferred from one person to another, a stock transfer form must be completed, member approval should be sought (if required), and the board should resolve to accept the transfer.
+A copy of the stock transfer form should be kept with the company’s statutory registers.
 Companies House should be notified of the transfer in a statement of capital when the next confirmation statement is filed.

 What is a share certificate?

-Directors are responsible for providing a certificate to any new member who joins a company after formation.
+Directors are responsible for providing a share certificate to any new member who joins the company after formation.
 This certificate serves as proof of ownership and it details the number and value of shares held by a shareholder.

-There is no legal requirement to issue a certificate to the subscribers because their names and holdings are recorded on the memorandum of association, but it is still commonplace to issue them.
+There is no legal requirement to issue a certificate to subscribers because their names and holdings are recorded on the memorandum of association.
+However, it is still commonplace to issue them.

 What information does a share certificate contain?

-A certificate can be in digital or paper format, and it should display the following information:
+A share certificate can be in digital or paper format and it should display the following information:

 Members should ensure the safekeeping of their certificates because they may be required at some point in the future.
-The director(s) should also ensure the company keeps a copy of all certificates at the registered office address or SAIL address.
+The director(s) should also ensure that the company keeps a copy of all certificates at its registered office address or SAIL address.

 There is no need to provide copies for Companies House.
-The director(s) will provide Companies House with the details of any new owners when the next confirmation statement is delivered.
+The director(s) will provide Companies House with the details of new members when the next confirmation statement is delivered.